TheHeartmann/PG5500_inn01/readme.md

 I have used the [Bartosz Bielawski's *LEDMatrixDriver*](https://github.com/bartoszbielawski/LEDMatrixDriver) and [Marcello Romani's *SimpleTimer*](https://github.com/marcelloromani/Arduino-SimpleTimer/tree/master/SimpleTimer) libraries to control the matrix and to handle delaying updating without ignoring input respectively.

 Both libraries have been very useful, the *LEDMatrixDriver* making connecting and controlling the driver very simple, and the *SimpleTimer* library taking care of all the time control I had the need for.

+### Notes

+The constant `JITTER_OFFSET` helps to avoid jittery text when the joystick is close to neutral, but is a very rough number and would not be appropriate for something like a game where every little movement matters.
+For this however, it adequately demonstrates its purpose and makes the program run much smoother.

 ### Further development